 Havi Dreifuss (Ben-Sasson) is a Mandel Fellow at the Hebrew University of Jerusalem in Israel.
 She received a Ph.D. and an M.A. in the history of the Jewish people and a B.A. summa cum laude in psychology and the history of the Jewish people at the same institution.
-For her Phyllis Greenberg Heideman and Richard D. Heideman Fellowship, Dr. Dreifuss will conduct research on “Ghetto Warsaw: The Last Months/Life at the Aryan Side.”
+For her Phyllis Greenberg Heideman and Richard D. Heideman Fellowship, Dr. Dreifuss conducted research on “Ghetto Warsaw: The Last Months/Life at the Aryan Side.”

 Dr. Dreifuss is the author of We Polish Jews—Polish-Jewish Relations during the Holocaust: The Jewish Perspective (Yad Vashem Press, Forthcoming) and editor of the Hebrew version of Herman Kruk’s The Last Days of the Jerusalem of Lithuania: Chronicles from the Vilna Ghetto and the Camps, 1939-1944 (Yad Vashem Press, Forthcoming).
 She has written several book chapters and articles for scholarly publications.
 In her articles she addresses different aspects of daily life during the Holocaust in Eastern Europe, such as Jewish existence in the face of extermination, religious leadership and religious life, and Polish-Jewish relations.
 Dr. Dreifuss is the recipient of fellowships and awards including the Mandel Fellowship at the Scholion Center for Interdisciplinary Jewish Studies at the Hebrew University of Jerusalem, the Pridan Prize from the Avraham Harman Institute of Contemporary Jewry and the Institute for Jewish Studies at the Hebrew University of Jerusalem, the Keller Foundation Prize for Academic Excellence from the Institute for Jewish Studies of the Hebrew University of Jerusalem and the World Jewish Congress, and the Yaakov Katz Scholarship for Academic Excellence from the Zalman Shazr Center.
 She is a native speaker of Hebrew, is fluent in English, and has language skills in Polish, Yiddish and German.